Skip to main content

 Yes, and you have extra protection.
 Under Section 75 of the Consumer Credit Act, the finance company is jointly liable with the dealer for faulty goods.
 You can claim against either or both.
 We provide specific letters for finance companies, and you can escalate to the Financial Ombudsman Service if they don't cooperate.

 Private sales have fewer protections — the Consumer Rights Act only applies to traders.
 However, the car must still match its description.
 If the seller lied about the condition, mileage, or history, you may have a claim for misrepresentation.
-Our toolkit focuses on dealer purchases where your rights are strongest.
+Our platform focuses on dealer purchases where your rights are strongest.

 Many dealers push back initially — it's common.
 Stand firm and put everything in writing.
 We provide chase letters, responses to common dealer excuses, and escalation letters for Trading Standards.
 If the dealer continues to refuse, you can escalate to the Financial Ombudsman (for financed cars) or small claims court.